There are crazy things to do. And then there’s the Mongol Derby.

 Foxhunters have been known to compete in the Mongol Derby, as if the post-and-rail line fences in Mr. Stewart’s Cheshire country, the wire in New Zealand, the banks and ditches of Ireland, or the hedges of the English Shires aren’t enough of a challenge.
 The Mongol Derby, according to the Guinness Book of Records, is the world’s longest and toughest horse race.
 This year forty-five men and women from eleven countries gathered to race one thousand kilometers (621 miles) across Mongolia on semi-wild horses.

 Finishing strongly, seventy-year-old Robert Long, originally from Cheyenne, Wyoming but now living in Boise, Idaho, was the undisputed winner of this year’s race.
 Long reached the finish at 11:03 am Mongolian time on August 14, 2019, seven days after the starting gun.
-Competitors will continue to cross the finish line for another three days.To read more, log in above or click here to subscribe.
+Competitors will continue to cross the finish line for another three days.To read more, a subscription is required.
+Log in or click here to subscribe.